Beyond the Summit: Global Philanthropy for Local Resilience

 Katherine Casey, The RoAnn Costin Professor of Political Economy and Faculty Director, King Center on Global Development

-Drawing on decades of experience and research, this session explores how sustained philanthropic investment can advance durable, locally led solutions in communities facing extreme poverty.
-Speakers will share lessons from King Philanthropies’ portfolio, highlighting approaches to strengthening institutional capacity, ensuring accountability, and scaling impact without compromising local ownership.
+Drawing on decades of experience and research, this session explored how sustained philanthropic investment can advance durable, locally led solutions in communities facing extreme poverty.
+Speakers shared lessons from King Philanthropies’ portfolio, highlighting approaches to strengthening institutional capacity, ensuring accountability, and scaling impact without compromising local ownership.

 9:40 am | Break